mars-planet/mars_city/servers/kim/doc/kim-sw-reqs.rst

       models is unknown at the time of writing; in any case, such training does not take very long for substantial gains in accuracy to be realized.
-    * language models (if more than one working language will be used).
-NB that language variety models (simplistically, "dialect") are *probably* not worth pursuing unless there are large numbers of people in testing or use that fall into language variety clusters.
+    * NB that language variety models (simplistically, "dialect") are *probably* not worth pursuing unless there are large numbers of people in testing or use that fall into language variety clusters where performance is sufficiently poor when accent is not modeled (at all or explicitly).
 * classifying speech as rover-directed or not
 * grammar extensions - more general, flexible models of language will permit astronauts to interact more naturally, rather than trying to remember the